 Gloves for fine work: delicate weeding jobs, transplanting seedlings, dead-heading Usually made of stretchy nylon Spandex, many have Nitrile coating for a waterproof coating to palms and fingertips.
 They're superbly thin, fitting like a second skin and allowing maximum feeling while still protecting.

-Please ask the staff in our Telford garden centre for more information and advice about choosing the gloves that are right for you.
+Please ask a member of the Lakeside team for more information and advice about choosing the gloves that are right for you.